wkumari/draft-wkumari-opsawg-sdi/README.md

    and get an IP address.
-They would also be able to retrieve (encrypted) config files by guessing serial numbers (or perhaps the server would allow directory listing), but without the private keys they will not be able to decrypt the files.
+They would also be able to retrieve (encrypted) config files by guessing serial numbers (or perhaps the server would allow directory listing), but without the private keys an attacker will not be able to decrypt the files.

    [ Ed note: This example uses TFTP because that is what many vendors use in their auto-install / ZTP feature.
 It could easily instead be